Dynamic Human-Robot Role Allocation based on Human Ergonomics Risk Prediction and Robot Actions Adaptation: EXPERIMENT

 The first action is allocated to the human worker: the initial conditions envision three joints (shoulder, trunk, neck) in the medium risk band ($V_{th1} < 0.3, 0.45, 0.5 < V_{th2}$), the other two in the low risk range ($0.1 < V_{th1}$), and the prediction coefficients suggest that the following action would not increase the elbow and wrist \textit{kinematic wear} level enough that $\hat{V}_{elbow, 1} > V_{th1}$ or $\hat{V}_{wrist, 1} > V_{th1}$ (see \autoref{fig:aog_exp_kin_wear}).
 As a consequence, the cost of action $a_1$ performed by the human is set to $c_H = 32$, against the fixed cost for robot actions $c_R=35$.
 The algorithm chooses the human worker for $a_1$.
 At the end of the first action $V_{shoulder}, V_{trunk}, V_{neck}$ are always in the medium risk zone, while $V_{elbow}$ and $V_{wrist}$ are closer to the lower threshold $V_{th1}$.
-Due to the values of the \textit{kinematic wear} along with the prediction coefficients, the algorithm chooses the robot for $a_2$.
-Allocating another action to the human might imply having more than three joints in the middle range of risk.
-While the robot executes action $a_2$, the human can rest and the \textit{kinematic wear} indexes decrease according to the recovery mode.
+Due to the values of the kinematic wear along with the prediction coefficients, the algorithm chooses the robot for $a_2$.
+Allocating another action to the human would entail having more than three joints in the middle range of risk.
+While the robot executes action $a_2$, the human can rest and the kinematic wear indexes decrease according to the recovery mode.
 When the robot finishes $a_2$ the human is again the most suitable agent for performing $a_3$ ($\hat{V}_i < V_{th1} \forall{i = 1, \dots, m}$).
-At the end of $a3$ the most stressed joints are the shoulder and the neck.
+At the end of $a_3$, the most stressed joints are the shoulder and the neck.
 However, the risk level is not high enough to avoid the human execution of the next action, the algorithm assigns $a_4$ to the human worker.
 Finally, once $a_4$ has been executed, the predicted values result high enough that the allocation selects the robot for performing $a_5$, and lets the human recover.
-As can be seen in \autoref{table:allocation_res}, differently from the online allocation results, the offline assignment assigns all the five actions to the human and potentially imposes to the worker to operate in unhealthy conditions.
-This is because the latter is not aware of the changes in the human physical status.
-In such a case, the algorithm considers only the information about the usage of each joint during the performance of every single action, i.e. the data gathered during the calibration process, but not the \textit{kinematic wear} trend that dynamically changes during the execution of the tasks.
+By lowering (or increasing) $c_{R}$, it is possible to prioritize the cobot (human) in task allocation procedure.